ByteAcademyIn/Bytedev/README.md

 Phase 0 - Pre Coursework on http://bytedev.co

-Bytedev Modules to be completed based on Specific Course Track
+Bytedev Modules to be completed based on Specific Course Track.
+100% completion of bytedev modules before the course begins.

 # Full Stack Web Development in Python
     1. Python